International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 This is extra important for dropshippers.
 After all, the whole beauty of dropshipping is that you can sell products from suppliers all over the world.

-This guide introduces you to the ins and outs of international shipping and arms you with seven useful tips to help ecommerce store owners, and especially dropshippers, navigate the maze that is international shipping.
+This guide introduces you to the ins and outs of worldwide shipping and arms you with seven useful tips to help ecommerce store owners, and especially dropshippers, navigate the maze that is international shipping.

 - The basics of international shipping rates

-- The cheapest way to ship internationally
+- The cheapest way to ship globally

 - The different international shipping companies